Friday, 14 August 2020

 I've watched the trans movement grow over three decades and I've seen it morph from predominantly transsexuals – mostly gay men who, in a viciously homophobic world, wanted or needed to live as women, and among whom there was a disproportionate number of B&ME people – into a powerful movement that is dominated by transgender women who, prior to transition, were heterosexual men, often married, having fathered children, succeeded in male-dominated spheres such as the military and tech industries, and mostly white.

-Then, the transgender lesbian took centre stage; a social media phenomenon that really took off around five years ago and which probably arose from the dynamic created by the increasing numbers of heterosexual men who transitioned and who retained their sexual attraction to women.
+Then, the transgender lesbian took centre stage; a social media phenomenon which really took off around five years ago and which probably arose from the dynamic created by the increasing numbers of heterosexual men who transitioned and who retained their sexual attraction to women.

 However, evidence suggests it has been co-opted by men’s rights activists (MRA) who pretend to be transgender lesbians to play manipulative and sometimes predatory games.
 They are having a ball.
 Not only do they get to screw with the Left, they get to harass, abuse and threaten women with impunity – especially feminists, more especially radical feminists, who are opposed to prostitution and porn – the so-called TERFs and SWERFs, and most especially, lesbian radical feminists.

 Why might that be?
 It’s not simply because these women are anti-trans because frankly most of them aren’t, or at least they weren’t at the outset of this.
-I think they are the primary target of so much vitriol and viciousness because they attack the MRA/INCEL cabal and the common or garden misogynists, right where it hurts it most: some are not sexually attracted to men; they are radical feminists, and they oppose the porn industry and the prostitution of women.
+I think they are the primary target of so much vitriol and viciousness because they attack both the MRA/INCEL cabal and the common or garden misogynists, right where it hurts it most – some are not sexually attracted to men; they are radical feminists, and they oppose the porn industry and the prostitution of women.

-Everything about them denies these misogynistic men what they believe is their inalienable right to women's bodies.
-I believe these are the authors – along with probably a tranche of state-sponsored mischief makers and agents provocateurs – of the mass of vileness on social media that has been collated by women in an attempt to try to get people to take notice of the growing confidence of these rank misogynists, and the complicity of trans rights activists and allies.
+I believe these are the authors – along with probably a tranche of state-sponsored mischief makers and agents provocateurs – of the mass of vileness on social media which has been collated by women in an attempt to try to get people to take notice of the growing confidence of these rank misogynists, and the complicity of trans rights activists and allies.

 Read my earlier post about racism and misogyny in the workplace and tell me that left wing men who join in with the calls to cancel, brutalise, rape, murder TERFs are any better than the rank misogynists who scrawled "piss ridden old hag'" on the photo of an elderly woman; or whether those allies who turn a blind eye or look to excuse the abuse of women on social media, are any better than the managers who sought to minimise bigotry?